andytengca/gpu-cluster-config/README.rst

 - After installing ``pam-krb5``, it may be necessary to adjust the ``minimum_uid`` parameter in the pam configuration files.
 - Add ``.k5login`` files to the users' directories containing the appropriate principal.
-For Columbia University, this should be ``abc123@CC.COLUMBIA.EDU`` to enable users to access the machine using the password associated with their UNI.
+For Columbia University, this should be ``abc123@CC.COLUMBIA.EDU`` (where ``abc123`` is the CUIT-assigned UNI of the user in question) to enable users to access the machine using the Kerb password associated with their UNI.
 - Add users authorized to access the machine to the ``AllowUsers`` line in ``/etc/ssh/sshd_config``.